 The basic options() method allows you to add simple key-value pair based options.
 Using the optionsRaw() method it's possible to add more complex nested Chartjs options in raw json format and to used nested calls to the options for plugins:

-Passing string format raw options to the chart like a json:
+Passing raw JavaScript options to the chart:

 ```